The First of the Few: Historical accuracy

-Geoffrey Crisp is a fictional character that is an amalgam of Vickers's test pilots, Jeffrey Quill (also an RAF veteran) and "Mutt" Summers.
+Geoffrey Crisp is a fictional character who is an amalgam of Vickers's test pilots, Jeffrey Quill (also an RAF veteran) and "Mutt" Summers.
 Having one character personify the test pilots is a liberty that gives the story narrative coherence, as well as a narrator and occasional comic relief.
 The character embodies all those who gave Mitchell encouragement in the face of bureaucratic opposition.
 The Observer wrote, "Oddly enough, since Mitchell was a real man and Crisp is merely a symposium of test pilots, an imaginary creation, it is Mitchell who seems the figment, Crisp the flesh-and-blood character.
 David Niven's flippant assurance is just right here.
 The real-life story is the more real for his imagined presence; he gives the rather abstracted film a body."

 Mitchell's fatal illness is deliberately not specified in the film.
 Through dramatic licence, it is implied that a period of rest could have saved or at least extended his life.
 In fact, Mitchell had bowel or rectal cancer, which he battled for four years.
 In 1933 he underwent a colostomy and he was ill, often seriously ill, for the remainder of his life.
 Following surgery in February 1937 he spent a month at a clinic in Vienna, but his cancer was too advanced for the treatment to be effective.
 Mitchell returned home and, as in the film, spent his last conscious hours in his garden.
 He died on 11 June 1937, aged 42.

 The First of the Few contains several historical inaccuracies: